bocchifrancescog/map-app/README.md

 # map-app
-Web Application that shows downloads on a map
+Web Application that shows app downloads on a map

 # setup
 - Open client/src/Config.js file and assign your google API key to the variable API_KEY.